vespa-engine/blog/_posts/2023-06-28-announcing-vector-streaming-search.md

 </p>

-If you are using a large language model to build a personal assistant you usually need to give it access to personal data such as email, documents or images.
+If you are using a large language model to build a personal assistant you often need to give it access to personal data such as email, documents or images.
 This is usually done by indexing the vectors in a vector database and retrieving by approximate nearest neighbor (ANN) search.

-In this post we’ll explain why this is not a good solution for personal data and introduce an alternative which is an order of magnitude cheaper while actually solving the problem: Vector streaming search.
+In this post we’ll explain why this is not a good solution for personal data and introduce an alternative which is an order of magnitude cheaper while actually solving the problem:
+**Vector streaming search.**

 ## Let’s just build an ANN index?

 Let’s say you’re building a personal assistant who’s working with personal data averaging 10k documents per user, and that you want to scale to a million users - that is 10B documents.
-And let’s say you are using typical cost effective embeddings of 384 bfloat16s - 768 bytes per document.
+And let’s say you are using typical cost-effective embeddings of 384 bfloat16s - 768 bytes per document.
 How efficient can we make this in a vector database?

-Let’s try to handle this the normal way by maintaining a global (but sharded) approximate nearest neighbor vector index.
+Let’s try to handle it the normal way by maintaining a global (but sharded) approximate nearest neighbor vector index.
 Queries will need to calculate distances for vectors in a random access pattern as they are found in the index, which means they’ll need to be in memory to deliver interactive latency.
 Here, we need 10B * 768 bytes = 7.68 Tb of memory for the vector,